juamiji1/Political-Handbook/README.md

 # READ ME
 ## Data:
 The interim and raw data are stored in `\Dropbox\1-Political-Claudio-Project\data`.

 ### Data Sources:
 • GDP per capita: comes from the World Bank’s World Development Indicators.
 The series that I am using is the constant 2015 US dollars.

 • Data on values and perceptions: comes from the 7th version of the World Values Survey (WVS).
 The interviews were done between 2017 and 2022.

-• We also gathered data regarding perceptions from the Americas, Latino, Arab, African, and Euro
+• We also gathered data regarding perceptions from the Americas, Latino, Arab, African, and Euro from 2022 to 2023.

-• Data on the political regime comes from the V-DEM project
+• Data on the political regime comes from the V-DEM project since 1990.

-• Data regarding courts and rule of law comes from the World Justice Project
+• Data regarding courts and the rule of law comes from the World Justice Project since 2013.

 ### Data Interim:

-•
+There are three main data sets:
+1. `wvs_series_gdp_country_year_lvl.dta`: contains information at the country level of the WVS, V-DEM index, and GDP.
+2. `barometer_22_23_country_lvl.dta`: contains information at the country level from barometers, V-DEM index, and GDP.
+3. `wjp_13_24_country_lvl.dta`: contains information at the country level from WJP, V-DEM index, and GDP.

+## Results:
+Results are stored in the Overleaf folder: [https://www.overleaf.com/project/66fb71ad9e2e6d9da7ddcd82]

 ## Code Location:

-• The code to generate the figures is located in the following GitHub repository: https://github. com/juamiji1/Political-Handbook.
-Ask me for access.
+• To replicate the results follow the pipeline in the `0_master.do` in the `code` folder located in this repository.